Brazilian Intelligence Agency: Strategic Affairs sub-Secretariat

-In an attempt to bring military intelligence agencies under the control of the civilian-led government as part of the process of democratization that began in Brazil in 1985, President Fernando Collor de Mello replaced the SNI with the short-lived (1990–1994) Secretaria de Assuntos Estratégicos (SAE) or Strategic Affairs Secretariat.
-However, despite the dismissal of 144 SNI officers, the agency continued to be dominated by the military and effective oversight and control of the country's intelligence activities eluded the civilian government.
+In an attempt to bring military intelligence agencies under the control of the civilian-led government as part of the process of democratization that began in Brazil in 1985, President Fernando Collor de Mello replaced the SNI with the short-lived (1990–1994) Strategic Affairs sub-Secretariat (SAE).
+However, despite the dismissal of 144 National Information Service officers, the agency continued to be dominated by the military and effective oversight and control of the country's intelligence activities eluded the civilian government.